 However, repetition is not just a mundane task.
 It is the foundation upon which mastery in dance is built.
 As teachers, it is our duty to help our students (and their parents) understand and embrace the power of repetition.

-In our next discussion, we will explore strategies to combat the concept of boredom in dance.
+In one of our future discussions, we will explore strategies to combat the concept of boredom in dance.
 Until then, keep repeating, refining, and developing your students.